 Spend more time doing things you will never regret.

-And those are the lessons I have learned in 2021.
-It was a difficult year but it was also the most freeing year of my life.
-I have discovered so much about myself and life and I am excited to see what I discover in 2022.
+And those are the lessons I learned in 2021.
+It was a difficult year but also the most freeing year of my Life.
+I have discovered so much about myself and Life, and I am excited to see what I discover in 2022.

-Comment below: what did you learn in 2021 that will stay with you in 2022.
+Comment below: what lessons di you learn in 2021 that will stay with you in 2022?